IRS Tax Settlement – How & When You Can Settle For Less

 If you still have unfiled returns it will be required that you file your back taxes before you can attempt at getting a settlement with the IRS.

-Understand how the IRS tax on debt that is settled, canceled, or forgiven works.
-Find out exceptions to reporting settled debt as income on your tax return.
+Understand how the IRS tax on liability that is settled, canceled, or forgiven works.
+Find out exceptions to reporting the settled liability as income on your tax return.